 Setup Kubernetes 1.14 Cluster on CentOS 7.6

-In this tutorial I will demonstrate how to setup Kubernetes 1.14 Cluster to take advantage of new features that many organizations and community were waiting for.
-As specially windows containers.
-Kubernetes now offers windows containers out of the box and allows you to add windows node to Kubernetes cluster.
+This tutorial will showcase the step-by-step process of setting up a Kubernetes 1.14 Cluster, allowing organizations and communities to leverage exciting new features that have been eagerly anticipated.
+Especially when it comes to Windows containers.
+Kubernetes now offers windows containers out of the box and allows you to add windows nodes to a Kubernetes cluster.

 Prerequisites